 While Lake Forest fans are used to their teams performing at a high level, several Foresters took their accomplishments to new heights in 2018-19.

 Teams at the College continued to win at an impressive rate, combining for a .590 overall winning percentage and a stellar .694 mark in conference play.
-Softball and women's tennis captured regular season conference championships and joined men's basketball and men's golf with conference tournament titles as well.
+Softball, men's golf, and women's tennis captured conference championships and men's basketball won the league tournament.
 The softball team made its 10th trip to the NCAA Division III Tournament while men's basketball and women's tennis accomplished the feat for the first time.

 Diver Heath Ogawa repeated as Division III National Diver of the Year and Jorge Villanueva became the first cross country runner in school history to qualify for the NCAA Championship Meet.
 They were two of 59 Foresters to earn all-conference accolades and Lake Forest athletes were named conference player/performer of the week 29 times.
 There were also a pair of Northern Collegiate Hockey Association All-Freshman Team honorees, a Midwest Conference South Division Newcomer of the Year in football, a MWC Player of the Year in men's golf, and a sweep of the MWC Diver of the Year awards.
 Lake Forest athletes and teams combined to set or match 80 school records on the year.